 Tim Kemp, senior consultant, is a global expert on diversity and gender dynamics with over 35 years’ experience as a Learning and Development specialist.
 Tim is also the Chair of Leading NOW’s Center for Diversity & Inclusion.
 His work with organizations including The Economist, Salesforce, Nokia, GSK, Vanguard, Allianz Global Investments, UNICEF, Dell, Deloitte, AT Kearney, Microsoft, Shell and Fischer Scientific has enabled those organizations to identify and minimize barriers to inclusion.
-He is a Fellow of the Society of Leadership Fellows at St George's College, Windsor Castle and a visiting Lecturer Professor at Rome Business School.
+Recently appointed Professor of Leadership at Rome Business School, he is also a Leadership Fellow at The Society of Leadership Fellows, St George's College, Windsor Castle.

 Tim brings his extensive experience delivering learning events with cross-cultural teams across EMEA, the Caribbean, Malaysia and the Americas.
 He has broad expertise in the areas of leadership, HR effectiveness, change management and web-based learning, and has been an advisor and coach to CEOs and strategic leaders in a variety of sectors and industries.
 With UNICEF he designed and delivered their global Management Masterclass, which has trained over 1100 leaders and managers around the world.